-To qualify for the disability services from Student Support Services, a student must:
+To qualify for the accommodations from the Accessibility Resources Office, a student must:

 - apply and be accepted for admission to Indiana State University through the regular admission process.